Celebrating Holidays in the Workplace

 What is inevitable in December?
 The inevitable is a decrease in productivity.
-There are many reasons for this, but one for sure that you can prevent is people not feeling included.
-There will inevitably be a decrease in productivity, but as you know, a diverse and inclusive workplace get 2.3 times higher cash flow per employee.
-Having an inclusive office on the holiday will boost team morale and increase the usual productivity in December.
+There are many reasons for this, but you can limit the decline in productivity by making your workplace inclusive of all holidays.
+There will inevitably be a decrease in productivity, but as you know, a diverse and inclusive workplace gets 2.3 times higher cash flow per employee.
+Having an inclusive office all year round, especially during the holidays, will boost team morale and help minimize the decrease in productivity that most businesses see in December.

 One mistake that companies make is having a “holiday” party that consists of a Christmas tree, ornaments, and gifts underneath.
 Just because you intended not to have a Christmas party doesn’t mean the holiday party was fully inclusive.
 Instead, have a more straightforward approach to the holidays.
 A way of expressing your inclusiveness as a company is to recognize employees’ faiths and wish them a happy holiday on their faith’s day.